 We Are Co-Creators

 Nevertheless, do you think you could get away with referring to yourself as such?
 Can we put that on our I.D. or Driver’s License?
 Can we say, “I am the god Joe or the goddess Sue?”
-I doubt it!
+Not likely!
 Since God has already determined that we truly are gods and goddesses, doesn’t it seem a little unfair that we cannot (or do not) identify ourselves as such?
 And if so, will this ever change?
 The answer is simple.
 We can all begin referring to ourselves as divine beings when we begin acting as such.
-In other words we must be (and behave) as that which we would claim to be.
-When we act like idiots, nobody seems to have a problem identifying us as such.
+In other words, we must be (and behave) as that which we would claim to be.
+When we act like fools, nobody seems to have a problem identifying us as such.
 The same goes for gods and goddesses.
 We sometimes say, “Act your age.”
 Now we can equally say, “Act your title.”

 So what does it mean to be a god or goddess?
-Classic mythology explains that besides there being a “Supreme Being” (God), when the universe was created, there came into existence supernatural beings (gods and goddesses), that became the co-creations of the universe (including planets, trees, water, and all living things).
-These co-creators are you and me in our soul-level consciousness—before we fell into more and more dense levels of human awareness.
+Classic mythology explains that, besides there being a “Supreme Being” (God), when the universe was created, there came into existence of supernatural beings (gods and goddesses), that became the co-creators of the universe (including planets, trees, water, and all living things).
+These co-creators are YOU and ME in our soul-level consciousness—before we fell into more and more dense levels of human awareness.

 Losing Our Divine Minds

 Ancient myths tell us that gods and goddesses ceased to exist because, over time, they had children with mortals (symbolic of our allowing thoughts of limited thinking).
-Then these children (now being only semi or demi-gods/goddesses) further corrupted the divine genetics by similar means, thus reducing the new offspring to mere heroes (super humans), who then similarly mated with mortals and gave birth to our current race (average humans).
-This is all a metaphor of how we gradually allowed our mind and beliefs to have intercourse with the illusion of materiality, thus causing us to “lose our (divine) minds” and become limited human beings with lives that seem to be out of our control.
+Then these children (now being only semi or demi-gods/goddesses) further corrupted the divine genetics by similar means, thus reducing the new offspring to mere heroes (superhumans), who then similarly mated with mortals and gave birth to our current race (average humans).
+This is all a metaphor for how we gradually allowed our minds and beliefs to have intercourse with the illusion of materiality, thus causing us to “lose our (divine) minds” and become limited human beings with lives that seem to be out of our control.

 Humans became relatively standardized in terms of our “powers,” when our identity (and therefore our powers) was diminished.
-We became average human beings (laborers, mothers, fathers, artists, etc…) experiencing the illusion of pain and limitation with no apparent way out—other than the hope that if you live several hundreds or thousands of lives properly, we might one day evolve back to the experience of being heroes and then eventually gods and goddesses.
-There were always the exceptions to the rule, of course, wherein some human beings lived as heroes and exhibited a greater abundance of courage, creativity, and intelligence than others.
+We became average human beings (laborers, mothers, fathers, artists, etc.) experiencing the illusion of pain and limitation with no apparent way out—other than the hope that if we live several hundreds or thousands of lives properly, we might one day evolve back to the experience of being heroes and then eventually live as gods and goddesses again.
+There were always exceptions to the rule, of course, wherein some human beings lived as heroes and exhibited a greater abundance of courage, creativity, and intelligence than others.
 But now it’s time for more and more people to recognize their ability to be heroes (masters) and shine their light brightly until they ascend back into the consciousness of being a god/goddess.
-This evolution is our destiny but do we really have to wait for hundreds or thousands of years?
+This evolution is our destiny but do we really have to wait for hundreds or thousands of years for it to arrive?
 Not if we learn to step up and make it a practice to live and behave like true gods and goddesses.